The authentic 'unknown' Amalfi Coast - Hiking off-the-beaten-track - AMA4

 ACCOMMODATION & MEALS

-Accommodation in Salerno is either in a 3-star hotel or nice B&B, in Cava, Cetara & Minori in 3 to 4-star hotels.
+Accommodation is mainly on bed and breakfast basis in 3/4-star accommodations.
 All rooms have en-suite facilities.
-Dinners are included except on the first day when you have a wide choice of little restaurants and pizzerias in the historical centre of Salerno.
+Dinners are included on day 2 and day 4.
+On the other days you have a wide choice of little restaurants.
 No picnic lunches are included in the tour price.
-Materials for picnics can be purchased in the villages where you stay or you can ask your accommodation holder to prepare a lunch packet for you.
+Materials for picnics can be purchased in the villages where you’ll be staying or you can ask your accommodation holder to prepare a lunch packet for you.

-- 1 night Hotel or B&B in Salerno *** – BB
+- 1 night Hotel in Salerno *** – BB

 - 1 night Hotel in Cava dei Tirreni **** – HB

-- 1 night Hotel in Cetara **** – HB
+- 1 night B&B in Cetara *** – BB

-- 1 night Hotel in Minori **** – HB
+- 1 night Hotel in Minori *** – BB

 - Travel Insurance